brainstormforce/wp-spectra/readme.txt

 * Fix: Container - Resolved an issue wherein sticky containers would not work as intended when resizing the window.
 * Fix: Container - Resolved an issue wherein the container children width would not work as intended for slider and carousel content.
 * Fix: Global - Resolved an issue wherein assets would not load for single page templates when using FSE themes.
+* Fix: Lottie - Resolved an issue where Lottie animations could not be replaced.

 = 2.17.0 - Thursday, 31st October 2024 =
 * Feature: Added a free image search to the image media pickers.